 Prum, Richard.
 The Evolution of Beauty.
 Doubleday, New York.
 2017.
 NF;5/17.

 In my book Forbidden Food I described a university lecture in evolution I attended in about 1970.
-I stumbled from the portable classroom dazzled with the realization that ideas and attitudes can evolve through changes in the design of the brain, similarly to antlers and the spots on a leopard.
-I also understood that once a characteristic of a male or female (let’s use the example my lecturer did: a large female pelvis that enables a safe survivable birth) that makes for successful reproduction gets into a population, a desire to mate with individuals with that characteristic will develop in the opposite sex because it is adaptational, and then the big pelvis or other characteristic itself in adaptational response may be exaggerated in the individuals of the gender with the original characteristic.
+I stumbled from the portable classroom dazzled with the realization that ideas and attitudes could evolve through changes in the design of the brain, similarly to antlers and the spots on a leopard.
+I also understood that once a characteristic of a male or female (to use the example my lecturer did: a large female pelvis that enables a safe survivable birth) that makes for successful reproduction gets into a population, a desire to mate with individuals with that characteristic will develop in the opposite sex because it is adaptational, and then the big pelvis or other characteristic itself in adaptational response may be exaggerated in the individuals of the gender with the original characteristic.
 Girls develop backsides that look big.
 Beauty in other words, at least in the eyes of the local boys.

 A reproductively advantageous characteristic becomes “beautiful” to the opposite sex, and the original (other) sex then makes itself more beautiful over generations to capture more partners.
 This is “sexual selection”, and Dr. Richard Prum, an expert in birds and evolution, wants us to understand that it is a separate mechanism of evolution from Darwin’s adaptational ”survival of the fittest”.

 Darwin you see wrote a second book after his more famous Origin of the Species, called The Descent of Man, and in that second book he described this sexual selection.
-Prum takes on the recent common wisdom in evolution academia and argues that sexual selection is a very much bigger deal than most people including experts recognize and that we should pay more attention to it.
+Prum takes on the recent common wisdom in evolution academia and argues that sexual selection is a way bigger deal than most people including experts recognize and that we should pay more attention to it.
 He has another agenda too.
 Sexual selection in birds helps us to understand how important females, and female choices, are in the human world, he makes clear and then repeats throughout the book.
 Just so we understand, this academic author came to love birds as a child, and his excitement about them ignites his ornithologic enthusiasm but also informs his vision of what we humans can learn from birds.
 That’s a lot of the inspiration for the book, but it’s also part of the book’s problem.

 Among we are told 10,000 species of birds, certain particular males go to frankly unbelievable lengths to attract females: plumage like peacocks, but also behaviour and setting up bizarrely specific reproductively attractive venues in the wild to try to convince the little hens to mate.
 Dr. Prum finds this worth emulating in that female autonomy and freedom of choice are respected (except for some reason in ducks).

 All through this fascinating book there is a dramatization of after all passive (even where sexually selective) evolution as a battle between the sexes.
 What would drive this battle, or balance, isn’t clear to me and the metaphor may be a bit misleading.
 Most male birds, for example, have no penis.
 There will certainly be evolutionary reasons for this and they may be sexually selective.
-But the metaphoric implication for humans isn’t direct or one-to-one in any reasonable way, except in Dr. Prum’s imagination and possible mixed commercial motivation.
+But the metaphoric implication for humans isn’t direct or one-to-one in any reasonable way, except in Dr. Prum’s imagination and maybe a bit in his mixed commercial motivation.
 He’s an author and we all want to be successful.
 And championing popular causes like modern feminism helps sell books and win prizes.

 Um, okay.
 I’m not quite buying the allegorical lesson offered here.
-The elaborate, often cooperative group displays of birds results in a hierarchy among males where only the “alpha” individual pretty much ever gets to mate.
+The elaborate, often cooperative group displays of birds results in a hierarchy among males where only the “alpha” male bird pretty much ever gets to mate.
 I end up bewildered by the persistent and variably-argued conviction that we ought to be more like birds.
 Not me, thanks.
 I’m happier taking my chances in the gradually more and more evenly-balanced male-female society of humans.
 It would be wonderful to fly but I’m pretty attached to and would like to keep my penis, and I’m silly enough to imagine that the average human female would agree.

 No doubt we could learn something from birds if we thought that human males were generally coercive, arrogant, and harmful to females in our (evolved) male sexual motivation, which picture of men I would say is a pretty popular point of view these days.

 My problem is that I’m not like that, and neither are most of the men I know.
 I love girls and women and I think they should (that word involves something exclusively human) consider, evaluate, and carefully choose sex partners without coercion.
 But my “should” would apply equally to men’s and women’s right to choose, and also to appreciation of and desire for sexual beauty.
 What has gone on in the evolution in the bird (“Aves”) class since they branched off from dinosaurs is a fascinating evolution story, but whether it’s usefully instructive for humans I’m not so sure.
-I think I’d need a set of feathered wings to accompany Richard Prum in his leap from bird sexual selection to our modern hearts, minds, and culture.
+I think I’d need a set of feathered wings to follow Richard Prum in his leap from bird sexual selection to our modern hearts, minds, and culture.
 For all our terrible mistakes, we are still a little ahead of chickens, seagulls, and crows as far as I can tell.

 I was more impressed with this important book than my comments and the score here indicate.
 If you are interested in evolution and want to enjoy a very bright person’s flights of imagination, taking this book on could be well worth the trouble.
 9.0/8.2.